Find the measure of each marked angle. See Example 2 complementa... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Find the measure of each marked angle.
-See Example 2 complementary angles with measures 3𝓍 ― 5 and 6𝓍 ― 40 degrees
+See Example 2 complementary angles with measures 9𝓍 + 6 and 3𝓍 degrees

 Verified Solution